JacintoDesign/code100/README.md

 Examined unique dropdown menu options.

 Day 86:
-Began putting together the mockup for my prosposed changes to the project.
+Began putting together the mockup for my prosposed changes to the project, Finished second Medium article.

+Day 87:
+Finished putting together the mockup for the project.